Coal India asks staff to abide by govt guidelines on COVID-19

+"Being Coal Indians, we have always contributed towards strengthening our nation with unabated zeal.
+And, the present situation calls for our whole-hearted involvement and action," he said

-Coal India, which accounts for over 80 per cent of domestic coal output, had set an ambitious target of 660 million tonnes of production for 2019-20.
+Coal India, which accounts for over 80 per cent of domestic coal output, had set an ambitious target of 660 million tonne of production for 2019-20.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)